johnpaulashenfelter/railsconf2014-ml/README.md

 ### Problems

 The most likely problems will be with installation of the _linalg_ gem which can require additional dependencies on some Ubuntu versions (at least based on Github issues and Stack Overflow articles) or other tweaks.
 I found the parallel588 fork the most reliable but if you have trouble with it, you can try the alternative forks in the Gemfile.

+You will likely need to install the f2c package on OSX

+`brew install f2c`

+to get the Fortran (yes Fortran. welcome to 1977) to C bindings that the linalg gem needs.

 ### Worries